From Exclusive to Inclusive Remembrance: The Civilian War Memorial

 Yap Van Hong, another Sook Ching survivor of a Changi beach massacre, narrated his experience:

 The total number of Chinese killed during the Sook Ching operation varies considerably according to different reports.
 The Japanese put the figure at about 5,000, while the Chinese estimated it to be around 100,000.
-But it has been widely assumed that the number of victims was between 25,000 and 50,000.9 Furthermore, after the operation, the Chinese community had to raise M$50 million as “tribute money” to pay the Japanese so as to prove their loyalty.10
+But it has been widely assumed that the number of victims was between 25,000 and 50,000.7 Furthermore, after the operation, the Chinese community had to raise $50 million as “tribute money” to pay the Japanese so as to prove their loyalty.8

 After the Japanese Occupation, the Chinese community tried to seek closure.
-Organisations such as the Singapore Chinese Massacred Appeal Committee as well as Tan Kah Kee’s fund-raising committees, namely the China Relief Fund Committee of Singapore and the South Seas China Relief Fund Union, were among the first to attempt to determine the number of Chinese killed during the Sook Ching operation as part of the effort to press the Japanese government for monetary compensation.11 They also proposed that a war memorial for the Sook Ching victims be constructed.
+Organisations such as the Singapore Chinese Massacred Appeal Committee and Tan Kah Kee’s fundraising committees, namely the China Relief Fund Committee of Singapore and the South Seas China Relief Fund Union, were among the first to attempt to determine the number of Chinese killed during the Sook Ching operation as part of the effort to press the Japanese government for monetary compensation.9 They also proposed the construction of a war memorial for Sook Ching victims.
 Despite having reported that they had secured a site for the memorial, the plan failed to materialise.
-A widely-cited reason for the lack of progress was the inability to locate the massacre sites In order to rebury the dead at the memortal site.12
+A widely cited reason for the lack of progress was the inability to locate the massacre sites In order to rebury the dead at the memorial site.10

-Chinese academia In Singapore also devised their own way of commemorating the Sook Ching victims: they collected and published the names of the victims.
+Chinese academia In Singapore also devised their own way of commemorating Sook Ching victims by collecting and publishing the names of the victims.
 Although this effort began in late 1945, it was not until 1955 that a “most fully recorded” name list was published by Hsu Yun-Tsiao in the Journal of the South Seas Society.
-The list had about 7,100 names and included the names of victims from Singapore and Malaya.14
+The list had about 7,100 names and included the names of victims from Singapore and Malaya.12

 A Sook Ching Memorial

-In February 1962, a Sook Ching mass grave was unearthed by sand-washing workers in Siglap.15 This discovery reawakened the painful collective memories of the Chinese in Singapore and triggered a strong reaction from the community.16
+In February 1962, a Sook Ching mass grave was unearthed by sand-washing workers in Siglap.13 This discovery reawakened the painful collective memories of the Chinese in Singapore and triggered a strong reaction from the community.14

 The SCCC’s demands, however, were refused by the Japanese government.
 Through its consulate in Singapore, the Japanese government issued a statement that compensation claims had already been settled in the ratification of the San Francisco Treaty in 1951.
-They added that furthermore, they had no reason to address the matter as the Singapore government had not lodged any such demand.19
+They added that furthermore they had no reason to address the matter as the Singapore government had not lodged any such demand.17

-The Japanese government’s response was swiftly rebutted by Ko Teck Kin, then the President of SCCC.
+The Japanese government’s response was swiftly rebutted by Ko Teck Kin, then president of the SCCC.
 Speaking to the press on 3 March 1962, Ko reiterated that the SCCC’s demand was “just and reasonable”.
 He then berated the Japanese government, saying that it was using the San Francisco Treaty “as an excuse not to address the problem”.
-Ko further added that the massacre carrted out by the Japanese military was “a crime that has nothing to do with the treaty.”
-He also said the treaty did not give any justice to the families because it did not “give even a single cent” to them.20
+Ko further added that the massacre carried out by the Japanese military was “a crime that has nothing to do with the treaty”.
+He also said the treaty did not give any justice to the families because it did not “give even a single cent” to them.18

-In the weeks that followed, the press released many reports on the new discoveries of mass graves and the ongoing exhumation process.
-These were accompanied by comments expressing the frustration over the fact that even 20 years after the Japanese Occupation, the Chinese Community was still searching for the closure they needed.21 The press also urged the Singapore government to “unconditionally offer it assistance” to help the SCCC’s action committee erect a memorial so that “the step of appeasing the dead and consoling the victims’ relatives could be carried out more smoothly.”22
+In the weeks that followed, the press published many reports on the new discoveries of mass graves and the ongoing exhumation process.
+These were accompanied by comments expressing the frustration over the fact that even 20 years after the Japanese Occupation, the Chinese community was still searching for the closure they needed.19 The press also urged the Singapore government to “unconditionally offer its assistance” to help the SCCC’s action committee erect a memorial so that “the step of appeasing the dead and consoling the victims’ relatives could be carried out more smoothly”.20

-The Singapore government, however, did not favour the perception of the proposed memorial being dedicated to the Chinese community alone because they felt that the nation suffered collectively during the Japanese Occupation.23 On 14 March 1962, Lee Kuan Yew, then the Prime Minister of Singapore, raised this issue before the Legislative Assembly.
+The Singapore government, however, did not favour the perception of the proposed memorial being dedicated to the Chinese community alone because they felt that the nation suffered collectively during the Japanese Occupation.21 On 14 March 1962, then Prime Minister Lee Kuan Yew raised this issue before the Legislative Assembly.
 He said that it was “difficult” for the government to confirm the “actual Identity of the persons who had been massacred”, only that it was certain that the “people of Singapore as a whole” had “suffered by these massacres”.
-As a result, the government felt that any “atonement should be made to the people of Singapore collectively.”24
+As a result, the government felt that any “atonement should be made to the people of Singapore collectively”.22

 On 9 April 1963, the SCCC added representatives from other ethnic groups to its action committee for the war memorial campaign.
 A.H.
-Allwie and Ja’afar Shahld were both appointed to represent the Malay community, while the Indian community was represented by D.T.
+Allwie and Ja’afar Shahid were appointed to represent the Malay community, while the Indian community was represented by D.T.
 Assomull and P.T.
 Nathan.
-The representative for the Eurasian community was Theo Leijssus.26
+The representative for the Eurasian community was Theo Leijssus.24

-To ensure that the memorial would materialise, the government agreed to cover half of its construction cost, which was estimated to be about M$500,000.
-The government also facilitated the SCCC’s raising of the other half of the costs by allowing them to solicit public donations.27 The Prime Minister, Mr Lee Kuan Yew, even personally supported the SCCC’s fund-raising activities by attending one of Its donation drives on 21 April 1963, where he made a donation of M$100.
+To realise the memorial, the government agreed to cover half of its construction cost, which was estimated to be about $500,000.
+The government also facilitated the SCCC’s raising of the other half of the costs by allowing them to solicit public donations.25 Lee also personally supported the SCCC’s fundraising activities by attending one of its donation drives on 21 April 1963, where he made a donation of $100.
 He also took the occasion to remind the people that the process of mourning the victims of the Japanese Occupation was also about remembering the hardship that the people of Singapore had endured.
-He said that the government “could have built this memorial without public contributions”, but decided “that the memorial will have more meaning and give more satisfaction to the thousands of people who have been so deeply hurt during the Japanese occupation if the people themselves contribute towards the memorlal”.28 Lee would repeat this message in his speech at the “Breaking the Sod” ceremony for the memorial on 15 June 1963.
+He said that the government “could have built this memorial without public contributions”, but decided “that the memorial will have more meaning and give more satisfaction to the thousands of people who have been so deeply hurt during the Japanese occupation if the people themselves contribute towards the memorial”.26 Lee repeated this message in his speech at the “Breaking the Sod” ceremony for the memorial on 15 June 1963.

-The government also played a part in the design of the memoriai.
-After the site for the proposed memorial was announced, the architecture firm Swan and McClaren was commissioned to design the memorial.
-The design that was unveiled on 31 May 1963 featured two inverse arches rising to a point with a total of twelve water fountains at the front.
-It did not contain any of the multi-ethnic characteristics that we see In today’s memorlal.29 In September 1965, the government requested changes to the design.
-Swan and McClaren was again commissioned to produce a new design.30 This resulted in the memorial that we see today.
+The government also played a part in the design of the memorial.
+After the site for the memorial was announced, architecture firm Swan and Maclaren was commissioned to design it.
+The design that was unveiled on 31 May 1963 featured two inverse arches rising to a point with a total of 12 water fountains at the front.
+It did not contain any of the multiethnic characteristics that we see in today’s memorial.27 In September 1965, the government requested changes to the design.
+Swan and Maclaren was again commissioned to produce a new design.28 This resulted in the memorial that we see today.

 Besides overseeing the building process, the government also worked with the Japanese government to resolve the matter of compensation.
-An agreement was reached on 25 October 1966; the Japanese government agreed to pay a total of M$50 million to the Singapore government.31 By then, the SCCC and the government had completed the exhumation of the mass graves.
-The remains that were exhumed from more than 50 mass graves were stored in 606 urns.”32 Before they were buried on 1 November 1966, the public was invited to pay their last respects from 28 October to 31 October 1966.33
+An agreement was reached on 25 October 1966: the Japanese government agreed to pay a total of $50 million to the Singapore government.29 By then, the SCCC and the government had completed the exhumation of the mass graves.
+The remains that were exhumed from more than 50 mass graves were stored in 606 urns.30 Before they were buried on 1 November 1966, the public was invited to pay their last respects from 28 to 31 October 1966.31

 On 1 November 1966, a ceremony was held to observe the interment of the 606 urns.
-The urns were buried on both sides of the memorial podium.34 At the end of the re-burial, Soon Peng Yam, then president of SCCC, laid a wreath at the memorial “on behalf of the Singapore people” before leading public mourners, other members of the SCCC and the action committee for the war memorial campaign to observe a three-minute silence.35 During the ceremony, an official from the SCCC extended an invitation to all religious representatives for the unveiling ceremony of the memorial the following year.36
+The urns were buried on both sides of the memorial podium.32 At the end of the reburial, Soon Peng Yam, then president of the SCCC, laid a wreath at the memorial “on behalf of the Singapore people” before leading public mourners, other members of the SCCC and the action committee for the war memorial campaign to observe a three-minute silence.33 During the ceremony, an SCCC official extended an invitation to all religious representatives for the unveiling ceremony of the memorial the following year.34

 The Civilian War Memorial was unveiled on 15 February 1967, 25 years after the fall of Singapore.
-The unveiling ceremony was attended by thousands of mourners from the public as well as the leaders of the Inter-Religious Council (IRO), made up of representatives from the Islamic, Buddhist, Christian, Hindu, Jewish, Sikh and Zoroastrian faiths.37
+The unveiling ceremony was attended by thousands of mourners from the public as well as leaders of the Inter-Religious Council comprising representatives from the Islamic, Buddhist, Christian, Hindu, Jewish, Sikh and Zoroastrian faiths.35

-During the ceremony, Lee Kuan Yew, then Prime Minister of Singapore, unveiled a plaque and laid the first wreath at the foot of memorial, before joining the guests and the crowd in a three-minute silence.
+During the ceremony, Prime Minister Lee unveiled a plaque and laid the first wreath at the foot of memorial, before joining guests and the crowd in a three-minute silence.
 He then highlighted the symbolism of the memorial in his speech:

 Conclusion

-The government reshaped the Civilian War Memorial from one that was intended to commemorate the Sook Ching victims and the Chinese community to a memorial that honoured all the victims of the atrocities suffered during the Japanese Occupation, regardless of ethnicity.
+The government reshaped the Civilian War Memorial from one that was intended to commemorate Sook Ching victims and the Chinese community to a memorial that honoured all victims of the atrocities during the Japanese Occupation, regardless of ethnicity.

 On 15 February every year, a commemorative service held at the site illustrates what the Civilian War Memorial now symbolises.
-The service is led by members of the government and SCCC (later renamed Singapore Chinese Chamber of Commerce and Industry).
-It is also attended by members of the public and representatives from religious groups, business and clan associations, and schools.
-Former prisoners of war from Britain, New Zealand and Australia, and also veterans of the battles of Singapore and Malaya are also frequently present.
+The service is led by members of the government and the SCCC (later renamed Singapore Chinese Chamber of Commerce and Industry).
+It is attended by members of the public and representatives of religious groups, business and clan associations, and schools.
+Former prisoners-of-war from Britain, New Zealand and Australia, as well as veterans of the battles of Singapore and Malaya, are also frequently present.

 Librarian